henry-AY/henry-AY/README.md

-### Hi there 👋
+### Hi there

-I am working on jhGPT and Fortune Forest.
+I am working primarily working on jh-GPT
 Please check each file individually for the license.

 <!--